S-Bahn: Austria

-In 2006 the regional train line in the Rhine Valley in the state of Vorarlberg has been renamed to S-Bahn Vorarlberg.
+In 2006 the regional train line in the Rhine Valley in the state of Vorarlberg has been renamed to Vorarlberg S-Bahn.
 It is a three lines network, operated by the Montafonerbahn and the ÖBB.
+It was later expanded.
+Presently, a frequent service, the S1, operates between Bludenz to Lindau-Reutin (D) via Bregenz.
+In addition, an hourly service, S3 (ÖBB), connects Bregenz with St. Margrethen (CH), and another service (S2) operates between Feldkirch (A), Schaan (FL) and Buchs SG (CH).
+The Montafonerbahn runs the S4.

 The S-Bahn Steiermark has been inaugurated in December 2007 in Styria, built to connect its capital city Graz with the rest of the metropolitan area, currently the following lines are active: S1, S11, S3, S31, S5, S51, S6, S61, S7, S8 and S9.
 The network is operated by three railway companies: the Graz-Köflacher Bahn (GKB) (lines: S6, S61 and S7), the ÖBB (lines: S1, S3, S5, S51, S8 and S9) and the Steiermärkische Landesbahnen (StB) (lines: S11 and S31).

 In December 2007 as well the Tyrol S-Bahn opened, running from Hall in Tirol in the east to Innsbruck Central Station and Telfs in the west and from Innsbruck to Steinach am Brenner.
 Class 4024 EMUs are used as rolling stock on this network.

 In 2010 the S-Bahn Kärnten was opened in the state of Carinthia and currently consists of 4 lines operated by ÖBB.

 The youngest network is the S-Bahn Oberösterreich in the Greater Linz area of the state of Upper Austria, which was inaugurated in December 2016.
 It is a 5 line system operated by Stern und Hafferl and the ÖBB.

 Belgium

-The suburban railways of Brussels are being integrated into the Brussels Regional Express Network (French: Réseau Express Régional Bruxellois, RER; Dutch: Gewestelijk ExpresNet, GEN), which is identified by the letter S across both languages.
-In 2018, the S-train was also introduced in Antwerp, Ghent, Liège and Charleroi.
+Since 2015, the trains of the Brussels Regional Express Network (French: Réseau Express Régional Bruxellois, RER; Dutch: Gewestelijk Expresnet, GEN) of the NMBS/SNCB belong to train category S and are referred to as S train (Dutch: 'S-trein', French: train S, German: 'S-Züge').
+In 2018, local trains of NMBS/SNCB in and around Antwerp, Ghent, Liège and Charleroi changed to the train category S train as well.